krbz999/visual-active-effects/README.md

 None.

 ## For Module Developers
 Visual Active Effects supports adding your own buttons into the descriptions.
-You can hook into the template data creation using the hook `"visual-active-effects.createEffectByttons"` and push your button to the array.
+You can hook into the template data creation using the hook `"visual-active-effects.createEffectButtons"` and push your button to the array.
 Example that creates a toggle button in a description, only if the effect is labeled 'Steve':
 ```js
 Hooks.on("visual-active-effects.createEffectButtons", function(eff, buttons){
   if (eff.label === "Steve") {